SainsburyWellcomeCentre/crabs-exploration/README.md

    $ gin --version
    ```

-Then to download the dataset, run:
+Then to download the dataset, run the following command from the directory you want the data to be in:
 ```
 gin get SainsburyWellcomeCentre/CrabsField
 ```
-This command will clone the data repository to the current working directory, and download the large files in the dataset as lightweight placeholders.
+This command will clone the data repository to the current working directory, and download the large files in the dataset as lightweight placeholder files.
 To download the content of these placeholder files, run:
 ```
 gin download --content
 ```
-Because the large files in the dataset are **locked**, this command will download the content to the git annex subdirectory, and turn the placeholder files in the working directory into symlinks that point to the content.
-For more information on how to work with a GIN repository, see the [NIU HowTo guide](https://howto.neuroinformatics.dev/open_science/GIN-repositories.html).
+Because the large files in the dataset are **locked**, this command will download the content to the git annex subdirectory, and turn the placeholder files in the working directory into symlinks that point to that content.
+For more information on how to work with a GIN repository, see the corresponding [NIU HowTo guide](https://howto.neuroinformatics.dev/open_science/GIN-repositories.html).

 ## Basic commands